 Van life still requires a lot of daily chores and maintenance.

-- Floors still need sweeping
+- The floors still need sweeping.

-- Food still needs to be cooked
+- Food still needs to be cooked.

-- Laundry still needs to be done
+- Laundry still needs to be done.

-- Fridge still needs emptying & cleaning
+- The fridge still needs emptying & cleaning.

 And while we tend to delegate certain chores to one partner or another, it’s important to be considerate towards each other’s daily workload.